 Introduction

-In some ways anxiety is also necessary.
-This is why we look left and right when we cross the road, it is what motivates you to revise for your exams or to prepare for a job interview or social engagement.
-After all, if we never tackled things that we found challenging, that we were uncertain that we could succeed at, we would stop learning and moving on in life.
+In some ways anxiety is also necessary, it is what motivates you to revise for your exams or to prepare for a job interview or social engagement.
 Knowing how to control anxiety and knowing when it is unfounded is essential.

 The answer lies in:

-Because all four parts of anxiety– physical, emotional, thinking and behaviour - work together (that vicious circle again), improving one area will help with the others too.
+Because all four parts of anxiety– physical, emotional, thinking and behaviour - work together, improving one area will help with the others too.

 How do I alleviate my anxiety?

-Beginning the battle with anxiety will never be easy, but understanding that it will get better, if you commit to it, should serve as motivation to persevere.
-It will help if you let friends and family members know what you’re feeling.
-If they understand how you feel and respond in certain situations, then they will know how to react if you start behaving in a certain way.
+• Let friends and family members know what you’re feeling - If they understand how you feel and respond in certain situations, then they will know how to react if you start behaving in a certain way.
 They might encourage you to persevere.
 After a time, anxiety will begin to decrease.

-An alternative method is the gradual exposure to whatever triggers anxiety.
-A person with a fear of spiders would start by talking about spiders, their personal anxiety reactions to them and their current anxiety response just talking about spiders.
+• Gradual exposure to whatever triggers anxiety - A person with a fear of spiders would start by talking about spiders, their personal anxiety reactions to them and their current anxiety response just talking about spiders.
 Initially the conversation would be superficial and short, so that only a bearable amount of anxiety is created and then resolved.
-As the level of anxiety decreased, more detail and greater depth of experience with real and imagined spiders would be carried out, again raising anxiety to a bearable level and then resolved it and so on until harder tasks such as observing spiders in their natural habitat can be carried out without anxiety.
 Relaxation and breathing exercises are often practised with each step.

 Physically escaping from anxiety

-As you know, when you become anxious, your body responds in particular ways.
+When you become anxious, your body responds in particular ways.
 It is worth noticing how your body reacts to stress, as this can help you to recognise when things are becoming difficult for you.
+Read on for some advice to help reduce anxiety physically.

 Breathing exercises can be very helpful in making us feel more relaxed.
 Did you know that when our breathing rate increases during the stress response, that this triggers physiological changes in our bodies?
-Our bodies actually need a balance between carbon dioxide and oxygen and when we begin to breathe quickly we take in more oxygen than we need and this upsets the balance, triggering a number of chemical changes producing symptoms such as dizziness, light-headedness and confusion.
-This can lead to feelings of anxiety and even panic in response to stressful situations and so breathing exercises are designed to help you slow down your breathing and reduce feelings of stress and anxiety.
+Breathing exercises are designed to help you slow down your breathing and reduce feelings of stress and anxiety.
+Why not try some of these exercises below:

 1) This one is an easy unobtrusive way to calm your body.
 It can also help prevent panic.